 I shared our findings in a couple talks I gave last week—one at Social Media Week NYC and one at Digital Summit NYC.
 And we’ve put together an infographic-style cheat sheet to help you understand the differences at a glance.
 Check it out and continue reading below for a deeper dive.

 "Instagram Feed" refers to your main Instagram profile page and the photos and videos you post there.
 These photos and videos show up in the feeds of your followers, and those that are following any of the hashtags you use in your post.

 Speaking of following hashtags, they’re a great way to get your feed posts discovered by new audiences.
 By using hashtags related to your business, industry, or the topic of your post, you can get your content in front of more people.
-Learn more in our post on Instagram Growth Hacking in 3 Easy Steps.
+Learn more in our guide on how to use Instagram hashtags.

 The posts you share to your Instagram feed live on your profile forever.
 For this reason, many Instagrammers choose to carefully curate their feed so that it feels cohesive when viewed as a whole.
 Be sure that what you post to your Instagram feed represents your business well, as it’ll continue to get viewed by new potential customers that visit your profile.

 These days, more and more, people go to Instagram first when hearing about a new company or brand—before Google or even a company’s website.
 So in that respect, your Instagram profile serves as the face of your company or brand.
 You should feel good about the content in your feed shaping their first impression of you.